datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatial-raster/00-Raster-Structure/view-raster-histogram-1.png)

-Notice that an error message is thrown when `R` creates the histogram.
+Notice that an warning message is thrown when `R` creates the histogram.

 `Warning in .hist1(x, maxpixels = maxpixels, main = main, plot = plot, ...): 4%
 of the raster cells were used.
 100000 values used.`

-This error is caused by the default maximum pixels value of 100,000 associated with the `hist` function.
+This warning is caused by the default maximum pixels value of 100,000 associated with the `hist` function.
 This maximum value is to ensure processing efficiency as our data become larger!